ToucanProtocol/toucan-sdk/README.md

 ## Example to retire Carbon Credits

-To retire Carbon Credits, you will have to get Carbon Pool Tokens form a DEX like Ubeswap, which you need to redeem for TCO2s.
-These you can then retire and get a certificate for that.
-Considering you already own NCTs you can follow this example.
-In case you don't and are developing you can also just get some at the [Toucan Faucet](https://faucet.toucan.earth).
-You can find more way to retire in our [documentation](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2).
+To retire Carbon Credits on mainnet, you will have to get Carbon Pool Tokens from a DEX like Ubeswap, which you need to redeem for TCO2s.
+You can then retire these and get a certificate for that.
+If you already own NCTs, you can follow this example.
+In case you don't and are developing on testnet, you can also just get some at the [Toucan Faucet](https://faucet.toucan.earth).
+You can find more ways to retire in our [documentation](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2).

 - Redeem your Pool Tokens